DNNCommunity/DNNDocs/content/developers/extensions/module-injection/index.md

 # Module Injection Filters

+Module Injection Filters are a mechanism in DNN that allows you to specify if a module should be displayed or hidden.
 When DNN is displaying a page, for every module on the page, it asks all of the Module Injection Filters whether it should add the module or not.
-If there's any module injection filter that excludes the module, then it won't be included on the page.
-This is a fairly low level extension point that can be used to enable some scenarios that are otherwise difficult to achieve.
+If there is _any_ module injection filter that excludes the module, then it won't be included on the page.
+This is a fairly low-level extension point that can be used to enable some scenarios that are otherwise difficult to achieve.

-## Which scenarios may not be good candidates for using a Module Injection Filter?
+## When Not to Use

 DNN's [`StandardModuleInjectionFilter`](xref:DotNetNuke.UI.Modules.StandardModuleInjectionFilter) takes care of hiding modules that are deleted, expired, or excluded via permissions.
 Much of the time, you'll want to use one of these mechanisms, rather than implementing a custom Module Injection Filter.
-For instance, if you're trying to dynamically show/hide content on a page based on a user's role, you should use them module's permissions setting instead.
-If you just want to show/hide content in a custom module, you may just want to put your logic inside of that module.
+For instance, if you are trying to dynamically show or hide content on a page based on a user's role, you should use the module's permissions setting instead.
+If you just want to show/hide content _within_ a custom module, it is usually more appropriate to place that logic inside the module.

-## Which scenarios might be good candidates for using a Module Injection Filter?
+## When to Use

 There are a number of scenarios that are not easily handled by any existing mechanism that DNN provides.
-If the criteria for hiding/showing a module are not easily tied to permissions (e.g. geolocation, cookie values, complex date/time rules, last visit date, etc.) then a custom Module Injection Filter may be a good avenue to consider.
-The feature was initially implemented with A/B testing in mind.
+If the criteria for hiding/showing a module cannot be tied to permissions (e.g. geolocation, cookie values, complex date/time rules, last visit date, etc.) then a custom Module Injection Filter may be a good avenue to consider.
+One good use case is A/B testing, the initial reason for development of the feature.
 Another reason to choose a custom Module Injection Filter is to apply one uniform hide/show rule to a variety of types of modules, or to modules that your team did not develop (whether built-in or third party).

-One option when hiding arbitrary modules is to use the Tags module setting to indicate modules which should be hidden in a certain scenario.
+One method you can use when hiding arbitrary modules is to leverage the Tags module setting to indicate modules which should be hidden in a certain scenario.
 For example, you could [create two terms](xref:add-term-to-vocabulary), _Hide A_ and _Hide B_ to exclude content based on an A/B testing cookie value.
 Then when those terms are applied as a tag to a module, you can use a custom Module Injection Filter to show or hide the content appropriately.
 See the linked [GitHub Injection Filter Samples](https://github.com/dnnsoftware/Dnn.InjectionFilter.Sample) for a starting point for a tag-based filter.

-## How to add a Module Injection Filter?
+## How to Add a Module Injection Filter?

 DNN simply includes any class that implements [`StandardModuleInjectionFilter`](xref:DotNetNuke.UI.Modules.IModuleInjectionFilter) in the collection of filters to ask.
 To implement the interface, a class only needs to implement one method, `CanInjectModule`, which takes the relevant `ModuleInfo` and `PortalSettings` objects, and returns either True or False.